Vegan Oatmeal Chocolate Chip Cookies

 There’s certainly no shortage of cookies made with oats around here.
-You may have already tried my Vegan Monster Cookies, Oatmeal Cream Pies, or Vegan Cowboy Cookies.
+You may have already tried my Vegan Monster Cookies, Oatmeal Cream Pies, or Vegan Iced Oatmeal Cookies.
 However, I was surprised to realize I’ve never shared my classic Oatmeal Chocolate Chip Cookies before!
 This recipe is long overdue, but trust me when I say it was SO worth the wait.

 Just like my Vegan Chocolate Chip Cookies, these oatmeal cookies are super moist, soft, and chewy.
 They also have a crispy golden-brown exterior and ooey gooey interior that makes them irresistibly delicious.
 What makes them different though?
 They’re packed with hearty oats, warm cinnamon, and a pinch of nutmeg.
 Oatmeal lovers will adore this dessert!

 - Quick, easy, and made with one bowl

 - A no chill cookie dough recipe

 - Sweetened with brown sugar

 - Guaranteed to be a family favorite!